dmichael/notes/Searching and Trees.md

 Searching and Trees
 ===================

 The text Algorithms in a Nutshell has a great review of the basic algorithms for search.
-As it says in the text, given a collection C  of elements, there are really 3 fundamental queries we might ask.
+As it says in the text, given a collection C  of elements, there are really 3 fundamental queries we might ask. (page 105)

 * Existence: Does _C_ contain a target element _t_?
 * Retreival: Return the eloement in _C_ that matches the target element _t_